etlbox/etlbox.website/doks_v0.5/content/en/recipes/sources/custom-source.md

 toc: true
 ---

 The custom source can be used to create your input data based on any C# method.
+If you need to create your data in batches instead row by row, you can use the [CustomBatchSource](../custom-batchsource).

 ## Creating strongly typed objects